 You must provide one receipt of an eligible test as proof of your expenses.

 The rebate applies to tests for both men and women.
 However, the woman seeking to become pregnant must lodge the claim on behalf of herself, or her partner or donor, provided that the partner or donor has given consent.
-(NSW Health acknowledges that people in the transgender community, or who are non-binary, may receive fertility testing but may not identify as women.)
+NSW Health acknowledges people may receive fertility testing but may not identify as women.
+To be eligible for the rebate, the person seeking to be pregnant must lodge the claim.

 The full rebate amount of $250 is available even if the receipt you supply is for less than this amount.
 Women can only claim and receive the rebate once.
 The rebate is provided in addition to Medicare and any private health insurance rebates available to you.